-After a long day of driving, finding yourself in an unfamiliar area without any RV parks in sight means having to seek out a safe overnight RV parking spot.
+After a long day of driving, finding yourself in an unfamiliar area without any RV parks in sight means seeking a safe overnight RV parking spot.

 Finding overnight RV parking is a challenge most RVers face at one time or another.
-Many newer RVers are a little uncertain about this, especially in terms of safety.
+Many newer RVers are a little uncertain about this, especially regarding safety.

 But generally speaking, you don’t have to worry too much – if you keep a few key things in mind.